 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-To save you the hassle of your own experimentation, I want to show you exactly how to make rubber stamps with a Cricut.
+To save you the hassle of your own experimentation, here’s how to make rubber stamps with a Cricut!

 What tip works best when making rubber stamps with the Cricut?